JarkkoPar/sqlite-ndvss/README.md

 The similarity functions are a *naïve* implementation, meaning they don't use any additional logic or structures to speed up the search.
 The only optimization in place is a static loop unrolling, which speeds up the for-loops in the similarity functions.

-On my Asus laptop with an Intel Core i7 3610QM @ 2.3 GHz, 10 GB of RAM and an SSD from year 2012, I get following results with 200 000 random vectors with 1536 dimensions running a query with sorting based on similarity and limiting the output to 10 rows:
+On my 2012 Asus laptop (Intel Core i7 3610QM @ 2.3 GHz, 10 GB of RAM and an SSD) running Fedora Linux 39, I get following results for 200 000 random vectors with 1536 dimensions running a query with sorting based on similarity and limiting the output to 10 rows:

 |Similarity function|DOUBLE/FLOAT|Runtime (s)|
 |--|--|--|